DogPlus/DogPlus/backend/django_backend/README.md

 ```

 ## TODO:
-- [ ] Configure for production to avoid security issues
+- [ ] Limit production database access
 - [ ] Make it easier to differentiate between local/remote development
+    - Docker compose should be local

 ## Setting up the backend